-Summary of citizen participation process and consultation process
+Summary of citizen participation process and consultation process with established policy.

-Tarrant County encourages citizen participation in the development of its Consolidated Plan and annual Action Plans.
-Public notices are posted, and public meetings are held in accordance with established policy.
 Public and private representative service organizations, disabled, minority, and other special populations are encouraged to participate in public meetings.
 Other specific measures may be taken to ensure that residents of public housing attend public meetings.
 Public notification of all public hearings takes place at least thirty (30) days prior to the hearing date unless a waiver has been issued.
 Hearings are held at central locations that are convenient to residents and accessible to those with disabilities.
 Public hearings will be held in accordance with Tarrant County regulations.
 Tarrant County can provide interpreters when requested prior to the public hearing.
 In addition, Tarrant County requires each consortium city proposing CDBG-funded projects to hold a citywide public hearing on the project.
 Public hearings must be scheduled with 10-days' notice and take place before the annual Action Plan is submitted to HUD.